Case study of a client who won her negligent breast surgery compensation claim after we took on her case under a No Win, No Fee agreement

-She was seen in the breast clinic where it was noted that the right implant appeared to be “riding high with some degree of capsular contraction and a suggestion of possible underlying rupture”.
+She was seen in the breast clinic where the doctor noted that the right implant appeared to be “riding high with some degree of capsular contraction and a suggestion of possible underlying rupture”.
 The rupture of the left breast implant was subsequently confirmed by an MRI Scan.

 She was understandably concerned about the prospect of further surgery and therefore contacted our free legal helpline.
-We undertook a case assessment and concluded that she had good prospects of making a successful claim for compensation.
-Accordingly we were instructed to proceed with a negligent breast surgery compensation claim under a no win - no fee agreement.
+We undertook a case assessment and concluded that she had good prospects of making a successful breast surgery compensation claim.
+Accordingly asked us to proceed with a breast surgery compensation claim under a no win – no fee agreement.

 Legal responsibility was initially disputed by the other side, who said it was their intention to defend the negligent breast surgery compensation claim.
 However, an out of court settlement was eventually reached with the claimant receiving compensation for her ordeal.